-We aim to improve access to mainstream and targeted health services for people from disadvantaged groups and reduce inequalities in health.
+HSE Social inclusion aims to reduce inequalities in health and improve access to mainstream and targeted health services for vulnerable and excluded groups in Ireland.

 We also aim to enhance the participation of socially excluded groups and communities in health services particularly in relation to:

 Governance and accountability are important areas in the HSE and we are also represented on the Community Strategy Management Team.

 When developing and putting in place all areas of Social Inclusion, our Governance Group makes sure that appropriate arrangements are in place to coordinate, support and monitor best practice of all our services.